blair-mmai/AzureML_SentimentAnalysis/Executive-Overview-of-Microsoft-Azure-ML-Studio---for-use-in-Sentiment-Analysis.md

 Figure 4 Azure ML Studio Pricing

 In addition to the tiered pricing for access to the ML studio, compute power and space are charged on an hourly or reserved basis.
-The cost for state-of-the-art computing power capable of running deep neural networks through multiple concurrent users may cost as high as $138,000 annually (see Figure 4), however, in most instances, costs may be less than the cost of purchasing an on-premise server.
-This pricing information can be applied to real-world solutions using the easily accessible cost calculator available online.
+The cost for state-of-the-art computing power capable of running deep neural networks through multiple concurrent users may cost as high as $138,000 annually (see Figure 5), however, in most instances, costs may be less than the cost of purchasing an on-premise server.
+This pricing (9) information can be applied to real-world solutions using the easily accessible cost calculator available online.

 ![Figure 5 Virtual Machines Estimated Costs](https://user-images.githubusercontent.com/55206834/86641606-44086300-bfa9-11ea-8a45-2ce7a3fce9ae.png)

 Figure 5 Virtual Machines Estimated Costs

-Finally, API costs for using Azure PaaS should also be considered depending on the use case .
-Generally Speaking, costs for API usage scale up with the number of transactions and compute hours required.
+Finally, API costs for using Azure PaaS should also be considered depending on the use case (10).
+Generally speaking, costs for API usage scale up with the number of transactions and compute hours required.

 ![Figure 6 Azure API Costs](https://user-images.githubusercontent.com/55206834/86641866-73b76b00-bfa9-11ea-914a-71c0c18b5b70.png)